beatrice-caviglia/ProteomeAnalysis/ScriptsAnalysis_PA-EC-AA/README.md

 ### OVERVIEW:
 This folder contains the main Python and Jupyter Notebook scripts (.py and .ipynb) used in the article: "Cytoplasmic Fluidity and the Cold Life: Proteome Stability is Decoupled from Viability in Psychrophiles".
-The scripts can be tested with available data on Zenodo: https://zenodo.org/records/16603402.
-Note: Adjust the paths in the scripts according to the downloading path.

 ### SCRIPTS AND FUNCTIONS: